Free U.S. shipping & money back guarantee

 The management chronic UTIs in postmenopausal women needs to take into account the vaginal microbiome.

 Recurrent UTIs and vaginal infections are generally treated with antibiotics, which can lead to antibiotic resistance and other issues.
 Now, there are alternative approaches emerging.
-Topical estrogen therapy is a common and often recommendation for postmenopausal women with rUTI (4).
+Topical estrogen therapy is a common and often successful recommendation for postmenopausal women with rUTI (4).
 Vaginal estrogen therapy has been shown to improve menopausal symptoms like vaginal dryness, and generally improve vaginal health.
-Yet, evidence has shown that if the therapy is stopped (5).
+Yet, evidence has shown that benefit will decline if the therapy is stopped (5).

 The management chronic UTIs in postmenopausal women needs to take into account the vaginal microbiome.